Glomus tympanum tumor

 This area contains nerve fibers (glomus bodies) that normally respond to changes in body temperature or blood pressure.

-These tumors usually occur late in life, around age 60 or 70, but they can appear at any age.
+These tumors most often occur late in life, around age 60 or 70, but they can appear at any age.

 The cause of a glomus tympanum tumor is unknown.
-Usually, there are no known risk factors.
+In most cases, there are no known risk factors.
 Glomus tumors have been associated with changes (mutations) in a gene responsible for the enzyme succinate dehydrogenase (SDHD).

 - Hearing problems or loss

 - Ringing in the ear (pulsatile tinnitus)

 - Weakness or loss of movement in the face (facial nerve palsy)